4 ways to increase the conversion rate of your WordPress blog

 You could also promote the most relevant lead magnet on the most relevant blog posts.
 Another option is to create a content upgrade.
 This is where you create a lead magnet for that specific blog post and place a link to sign up for it in the blog post itself.

-This lead magnet could be a checklist, video or just a PDF version of the blog post.
+This lead magnet could be a checklist, video, a PDF version of the blog post, or even a slide deck created in PowerPoint.
 They can lift your conversion rates immensely as the offer is very specific.
 Brian Dean was able to increase his conversion rate by 785% with a content upgrade.

 Another method you can use to increase conversions using very specific lead magnets is quizzes.
 This is where people answer a few questions on your website and at the end of the quiz they are taken to a page where they can sign up to a lead magnet which is suggested based on the questions they answered.
 As people have already invested some of their time, they will be very likely to sign up.